tencentyun/intlcloud-documents/yehe_doc/安全/DDoS 高防 IP/操作指南/封堵相关操作/解除封堵_intl_en.md

 ## Unblocking Procedure
 ### Manual unblocking
-1. Log in to the [Anti-DDoS Advanced Console](https://console.cloud.tencent.com/ddos/antiddos-advanced/config/port) and select **Anti-DDoS Advanced (New)** > **Overview** on the left sidebar.
+1. Log in to the [Anti-DDoS console](https://console.cloud.tencent.com/ddos/unblock/list).
+Select **Self-Service Unblocking** > **Unblock Blocked IP** on the left sidebar to get to unblocking operation.
-2. On the **DDoS protection** page, click **Unblock** on the right of the IP that is blocked.
+2. Find the protected IP in **Pending Auto Unblocking** and click **Unblock** in the **Operation** column on the right.
-3. Click **OK** on the pop-up dialog box.
->?
->- If the unblocking fails, you will receive a failure message.
-Please wait for a while and then try again.
->- If you receive a notification indicating successful unblocking, the IP has been successfully unblocked.
+3. Click **OK** in the **Unblock Blocked IP** dialog box.
+If you receive a notification indicating successful unblocking, the IP has been successfully unblocked.
 You can refresh the page to check whether the protected IP is in running status.

+## Unblocking Operation Record
+Log in to the [Anti-DDoS console](https://console.cloud.tencent.com/ddos/unblock/log).
+Select **Self-Service Unblocking** > **Unblocking History** on the left sidebar.
+You can check all unblocking records in the specified period, including records of automatic and manual unblocking.